annina/womens-work-is-never-done/README.md

 ```markdown
  w = sync "/midi/mpkmini2_midi_1/1/1pitch_bend"
 ```
 Every key, pad, and rotary controller has their own effect or set of effects.
 Below is an example of what this looks like.
 The process goes like this: First, look for control_change or note_on signal from midi controller.
+Then apply the effect.
+Effects are documented under FX in the Sonic Pi help.

 ```markdown
 live_loop :eight do